-One of the LCP modules was taught by Jack Sargeant (author of ‘Death Tripping’, ‘The Cinema of Transgression’, ‘The Naked Lens’, etc).
+One of our LCP modules was taught by Jack Sargeant (author of ‘Death Tripping’, ‘The Cinema of Transgression’, ‘The Naked Lens’, etc).
 Inspired by Jack’s lectures I decided my second year placement would be at Richard Desmond’s ‘Northern and Shell Media Group’ where I assisted various magazine editors.
-After graduating in 2001, I carried on for five more years at Northern and Shell, now in a paid position on the cable TV channels.
+After graduating in 2001, I carried on at Northern and Shell for five more years in a paid position on the cable TV channels.

-Wanting to make things myself I bought a camera and started to produce my own short, very low-budget documentaries which have typically explored art, engineering and heritage themes.
-I eventually left ‘Northern and Shell’ in 2006 to freelance as a production assistant, AD and picked up work as a film extra/walk-on (‘Children of Men’, ‘The IT Crowd’, ‘Guardians of the Galaxy’, TV ads, etc)
+Wanting to make things myself I bought a camera and started to make my own short, low-budget documentaries which have typically explored art, engineering and heritage themes.
+I eventually left ‘Northern and Shell’ in 2006 to freelance as a production assistant/AD and also picked up work as a film extra/walk-on (‘Children of Men’, ‘The IT Crowd’, ‘Guardians of the Galaxy’, ads, etc)

-My latest project was a short documentary about a pair of statues that were stolen from a memorial garden in Yorkshire.
-Contact me at firstname.lastname@example.org or by using the icon on this site.
+My last project was a short documentary about a pair of statues that were stolen from a memorial garden in Yorkshire.
+Contact me via email@example.com or by using the icon on this site.
 In my spare time I blog, teach IT, restore cars and do voluntary work in North London.
 I’m a member of ‘BECTU’ and ‘The Writer’s Guild’.